-I am a graduate with a Bachelor of Science (Monash University) with Honours (Deakin University).
+This blog focuses on the mosaic that is interesting things surrounding the topics of science, natural history, education and technology.
+I am a science graduate with a Bachelor of Science (Monash University) with Honours (Deakin University).
 My honours thesis entitled ‘The consequences of marine-derived avian nutrient input into island ecosystems: Palaeoecological insights from Rimatara, French Polynesia’ focused on palaeoecology and human impacts on a Pacific Island.

 In my free time I like to work in my garden, get out into nature, as well as play games, and terrorise my friends with ridiculous monsters in dungeons and dragons.